rethinkdb/rethinkdb-rs/api/javascript/control-structures/coerce_to.md

 # Command syntax #

 {% apibody %}
-sequence.coerceTo(typeName) &rarr; array
+sequence.coerceTo('array') &rarr; array
-value.coerceTo(typeName) &rarr; string
+value.coerceTo('string') &rarr; string
+string.coerceTo('number') &rarr; number
-array.coerceTo(typeName) &rarr; object
+array.coerceTo('object') &rarr; object
-object.coerceTo(typeName) &rarr; array
+object.coerceTo('array') &rarr; array
 {% endapibody %}

 # Description #

 Converts a value of one type into another.

-You can convert: a selection, sequence, or object into an ARRAY, an array of pairs into an OBJECT, and any DATUM into a STRING.
+* a sequence, selection or object can be coerced to an array
+* an array of key-value pairs can be coerced to an object
+* a string can be coerced to a number
+* any datum (single value) can be converted to a string

 __Example:__ Convert a table to an array.